Just a reminder that, as mentioned in our January 15 newsletter, our weekly newsletters and

 Note: In the interests of expediency, most of this post is taken essentially verbatim from our recent post about The Little Things.
 The details are almost exactly the same, except for the release date being two weeks later.

 I saw ads promoting it on HBO Max.
 Why couldn't I watch it immediately there, or on Crave in Canada?

 In the U.S., the film is part of Warner Bros.' "hybrid distribution model" for late 2020 and 2021 releases which began with Wonder Woman 1984, in which WB theatrical films will have a day-and-date release on co-owned streaming service HBO Max, and will be available for streaming for no extra charge to subscribers on that service for 31 days after release.

 However, this early streaming release did not apply in Canada, or in most of the rest of the world for that matter, where HBO Max is not available.

 International services that are otherwise closely related to HBO Max, including Crave in Canada, and even other HBO-branded services in Latin America and Europe, have not been given any similar access to these films either, as discussed at length in our recent post about Wonder Woman 1984.

 Will "Judas and the Black Messiah" be available on a subscription streaming service in Canada?

 As a Warner Bros. release, Judas and the Black Messiah will be covered by a "pay-1" output deal that sends the studio's first-run films to Crave (with Movies + HBO, i.e. the version of Crave that costs about $20 per month).
 These films are typically made available to Crave about 8-10 months after theatrical release (i.e., in October or November 2021).
-However, given that WW84 is being released on Crave in late May – five months after release – we now believe there's a strong possibility of a similar release pattern for Judas, potentially as soon as July 2021.
+However, similar to how WW84 was released on Crave in late May – five months after release – Crave has now confirmed, in on-air promos, that Judas will be made available in July.